FREVA-CLINT/freva-deployment/README.md

 > **_Note:_** The database name of the the MariaDB database will be set to the project name.

 # Accessing the services after deployment:
-If the target machine where the services (solr, mariadb, web) where deployed is a Linux machine you will have a `systemd` unit for each service was created.
+If the target machine where the services (solr, mariadb, web) were deployed is a Linux machine you will have a `systemd` unit service was created.
 You can control the the service via systemd.
-The of the unit has the following structure `project_name-service`.
+The unit has the following structure `project_name-service`.
 For example `freva_dev-solr`:

 ```bash